SidiOuld/How-to-build-a-Node.js-server-/README.md

 ```

 - Create an index.js file for your port and a directory called "api" that will hold your server.js file.
 This is where we can organize our different server side routes.

+- Create a middleware folder -- this is where we will hold our validate files.